microshare/microshare.github.io/docs/2/technical/data-format/incident.md

 #### steps

-Some configurations can allow the incident to be a 1 or 2 steps process instead of the default 3 steps process:
+Some configurations can allow the incident to be a 1 or 2-step process instead of the default 3-step process:

 **Accept**: An individual needs to "accept" (or claim) the incident work.
 Once they do, they will be officially assigned to handle the incident.